FBC4CGG3 – Quad Port Capture Card – unprecedented port density with 16x10GE

 The Silicom FBC4CGG3 Capture card’s quad QSPF28 ports offers an unprecedented 10GE port density for network connectivity and line rate capture with zero packet loss and hardware packet processing.
 Support for 4×40GE can be customized.

-The fbC4CGg3 dual capture card is based on cutting edge Xilinx FPGA technology, providing packet filtering, advanced processing, traffic management, load balancing and host offloading mechanisms.
+The FBC4CGG3 capture card is based on cutting edge AMD® FPGA technology, providing packet filtering, advanced processing, traffic management, load balancing and host offloading mechanisms.

-This high performance hardware platform connects using QSFP28 modules and performs packet processing, while delivering a sustained throughput to host memory of up to 112 Gbps.
-The use of QSFP28 cages also allows use of QSFP to support 16x10GE using breakout cables can be customized.
+This high performance hardware platform connect to the network using QSFP28/QSFP+ modules and performs packet processing, while delivering a sustained throughput to host memory of up to 112 Gbps.
+The use of QSFP28 cages allows use of QSFP+ to support 16x10GE using breakout cables.
 For any long or mid-term installation, using breakout cables is simply an alternative installation step.

 16×10GE in one PCIe card is ideal for monitoring load balanced or redundant networks, without having to use fully parallel monitoring systems.
 And this is at the same cost as monitoring only the primary links.